5 Flattering Wide-Leg Jean Outfits for Women Over 50

 I recently mentioned that straight-leg jeans and flare jeans are trending this spring, but the real superstars are wide-leg jeans.
 Want to know how to wear wide-leg jeans and how they differ from straight-leg jeans and flares?

-- Straight-leg jeans have the same circumference from knee to hem.
+- Straight-leg jeans have the same circumference from the knee to the hem.

-- Flare Jeans (bell bottoms) are tight-fitting through the thigh to the knee, where they flare out into a wide base.
+- Flare Jeans (also known as bell-bottoms) are tight-fitting through the thigh to the knee, where they flare out into a broad base.
 The flare is often greatly exaggerated, like a giant bell.

-- Wide Leg Jeans are wide from the thighs down to the hem of the pants.
+- Wide-leg jeans are characterized by their width from the thighs to the hem of the pants.
 They have trouser-like legs.

-- Skinny Jeans are very form fitting, especially from the thigh to ankle.
-They tend to have a tapered ankle, but they’re made to hug the legs.
+- Skinny Jeans are form-fitting, especially from the thigh to the ankle.
+They tend to have their ankle, but they’re made to hug the legs.

-Wide-leg jeans have an elegant, relaxed vibe and are very popular because they make you look tall and slim like your legs go on for miles.
+Wide-leg jeans have an elegant, relaxed vibe and are very popular because they make you look taller and slimmer, as if your legs have gone on sale.

 This season’s best ones have a high waist, are snug across the hips, and flare out to the bottom of the leg.
-They come full length or cropped above the ankle.
-Here are a few of the newest wide-leg jeans and a some essential styling tips for looking modern and fabulous.
+They are full-length or cropped above the ankle.
+Here are a few of the newest wide-leg jeans, along with some essential styling tips for looking modern and fabulous.

 Wide-Leg Jean Outfits